MahdiarShoraka/YelpCamp/README.md

-YelpCamp is a comprehensive full-stack web application that enables users to discover, create, and review campgrounds across the United States.
+YelpCamp is a comprehensive full-stack web application that enables users to discover, create, and review campgrounds.
 This project showcases proficiency in web development by integrating various technologies and implementing essential features for a dynamic user experience.

 **Features:**
 User Authentication & Authorization: Implemented using Passport.js to manage user registration, login, and access control.